mikej100/scrape-mstar/Readme.md

 scraping library which is required to handle certain types of security is not supported on Windows.
 Hence the need to run the scraper as a web service.

-Foreign exchange function is included in the suite.
-This uses a set of historic GPB-USD exchange rates hosted on the project-specific MongoDB Atlas database.

 This is a development project.
 The configuration for VS Code, Behave and pytest features are included in the repository.
 Some of these will contain local implementation details.